Whittling is an ancient art that dates back to when sticks and sharp objects existed.

 It’s best to wear the glove on the hand that holds the woodblock as it’s more at risk of injury.

-• WoodRiver is proudly made by Woodcraft, America’s leading supplier of high-quality woodworking hand tools, power tools, domestic and exotic wood, shop supplies, project plans and kits, plus so much more!
-Offering first-rate products for all your woodworking needs and designed to help you make wood work.
-Our family of brands include Woodcraft tools and supplies, Highpoint professional-grade fasteners and hardware, Pinnacle precision-engineered tools and Woodcraft Magazine.
+- Looking for the perfect Holiday Gift?
+WoodRiver is proudly made by Woodcraft, America’s leading supplier of high-quality woodworking hand tools, power tools, domestic and exotic wood, shop supplies, project plans and kits, plus so much more!
+Our family of brands include Woodcraft tools and supplies, Highpoint professional-grade fasteners and hardware, and Pinnacle precision-engineered tools, for the holidays.

 The thumb guard is for the thumb the hand that’s holding the knife.